Wokha district: Climate

 Due to its subtropical topography, the district receives warm rainy summer and cold dry winter.
 In winter, the average night temperature falls between 4 °C to 2 °C. December and January are the coldest months.
 The average temperature in the summer months in approximately 27 °C. The district receives an average annual rainfall of 2000mm to 2500mm and rains for around six months in a year with greater intensity in the months of July and August.
 Although the district receives moderate rainfall, villages at higher elevation face acute scarcity of water due to the high surface runoff leading to less recharge of ground water.

 During summer, the average humidity is 85%, which can go uptown 95% to 100%, which makes the monsoon season very damp.

 The climate in the Bhandari Range is slightly warmer with little lesser compared to the middle and upper ranges.

 Administration

-The district has four assembly constituencies and 125 recognized villages.
+The district has 125 recognized villages.
 It is further divided into 13 administrative units and 7 rural development blocks.
 It has three ranges namely, Upper Range covering the Wokha, Wozhüro, Chükitong and Englan Circle, Middle Range covering the Lotsü, Sanis and Aitepyong Circle and Lower Range covering the Bhandari Circle and Ralan area.

+During the first assembly election in the state, Wokha (then a sub-division) had five assembly constituencies including the now obsolete, Moilan Wozhuro.
+After Wokha became a separate district in 1973, it was allotted four assembly constituencies starting from third assembly election.
+Since then, the district is represented by four assembly constituencies in the Nagaland Legislative Assembly: Tyüi, Wokha, Sanis, and Bhandari.

 Economy

+The main occupation of the people in the district is agriculture and allied activities.
+Rice is the main crop.

+Agriculture

+The district has a wide-range of soils: recent alluvium, old alluvium, mountains valley lateritic soil, brows forest, and podzolic soils.

+Rice is the major food crop and occupies 77% of the total cultivable area.
+In addition, farmers also grow maize, tapioca, pulses, soya beans and variety of organic vegetables.
+The district's orange, passion fruit, plum and banana are famous.

 It is one of the three districts in Nagaland currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).